 A fairly rare species of bird, native to Southeast Asia, which has striking breast feathers.
 They are likely to live 20 to 25 years.

-Red-rumped parakeet lifespan
+Red-rumped parakeet

-You can find these birds in South East Australia and they have a unique emerald and red color of feathers.
+You can find these birds in South East Australia and they have unique emerald and red color of feathers.
 Their lifespan is approximately 12 years.

-The lifespan of Touï parrots
+Touï parrots

 They are very small and pretty New World parrot species that have a big personality in a small body.
 Their life expectancy is quite short for a bird, around 10 years.

-Pionus parrot lifespan
+Pionus parrot

 Affectionate but not overly energetic, these birds can make good pets for people with children and are likely to live 15 to 25 years.

-Quaker parrot lifespan
+Quaker parrot

 Known for their shivering or “shaking” behavior, these birds are very friendly and come in a variety of colors.
 They are likely to live 20 to 25 years.

-Senegal parrot lifespan
+Senegal parrot

 Native to the west coast of Africa and the Poicephalus bird family, the Senegal parrot has a life expectancy of 40 years.